thomasloupe/SimulaCLI/README.md

 - `ls`: List directory contents.
 - `play`: Plays an audio/video file.
 - `pwd`: Print working directory.
-- `reboot`: Simulate a system reboot.
+- `reboot`: Reboots the Operating System.
 - `scp`: Download a file if that file is available for download.
 Example: `scp track1.mp3`
-- `shutdown`: Simulate system shutdown.
+- `shutdown`: Shutdown the Operating System.
 - `view`: View an image file in a new tab.
 Example: `view image1.jpg`
 - `whoami`: Display the current user.

-## Setting Up Your Own Hard Drive
+## Setting Up Your Own Volume

-You can customize the simulated file system by setting up your own hard drive.
-Every hard drive must start at `/`.
+You can customize the simulated file system by setting up your own hard drive volume.
+Every hard drive must start at `/` (root).
 There are two types of files: `directory` and `file`.

 Follow these guidelines to set up your own hard drive:

 1. **Permissions and Owner**: Every directory and file must have a `permissions` and `owner` value set.
 2. **File Attributes**: Files can have attributes such as `downloadable`, `viewable`, `playable`, `content`, `goto`, and `superuser`.
 3. **Root Authentication**: Files and directories that have the `superuser` attribute set to `true` will be lightly guarded by your root password.
 Users will have to login with the root password in order to perform any actions on that file.
 Once a user successfully "authenticates", they will stay authenticated until the page is refreshed.
-Note that the `exit` and `reboot` commands refresh the page after executed as well.

 ## Example Hard Drive Setup